krazyjakee/jquery-smartModal/README.md

 jQuery.smartModal
 =================

 A simple, lightweight jQuery modal plugin that's highly configurable, easy-to-use &amp; implement.
 Includes multiple implementation options like timed, automatic, sticky modals and more!
+It has the ability to show modals only once per user using HTML5 web storage or [jQuery.cookie](https://github.com/carhartl/jquery-cookie) as a fallback.

 ## Installation